emanuelegiona/ns3-ext-process/manual/3-usage.md

 - _Optional_

-- Command-line arguments specified here are passed _after_ the TCP port number the external process has to use for communicating with ns-3
+- **Locally-launched processes:** command-line arguments specified here are passed _after_ the TCP port number the external process has to use for communicating with ns-3

+- **Full-remote processes:** no CLI argument is passed to the process

 <hr/>